Sunscreen vs Sunblock: What’s The Difference?

-Let’s use SPF 30, which is a common SPF.
+- Let’s use SPF 30, which is a common SPF.
 If you use it exactly as directed, and that’s an important thing to keep in mind because many people don’t always do this, then you can expect to stay in the sun 30 times longer than you could with no protection before you burn.

-You can also understand SPF as a percentage.
+- You can also understand SPF as a percentage.
 If you can stay in the sun 30 times longer, then an SPF 30 sunscreen lets in just a tiny bit over 3% of all the UVB rays you’re exposed to.
 Keep that in mind as well.

-A sunscreen or sunblock of SPF 50 lets you stay in 50 times longer meaning it only lets in 2% of all the UVB rays.
+- A sunscreen or sunblock of SPF 50 lets you stay in the sun 50 times longer.
+That means it only lets in 2% of all the UVB rays.
 That sounds like it’s barely a difference but in terms of sun exposure it’s actually very significant.

 Is SPF 15 Half as Good as SPF 30?